pantheon-systems/documentation/source/_docs/terminus/plugins/create.md

 <h4 class="info">Note</h4>
 <p>The <code>name</code> attribute is only required if you plan to publish and distribute your plugin (e.g. on Packagist). </p></div>
 ### 3. Add Commands
-Each command in Terminus is defined by it’s own class which contains a function that is run when the command is run.
+Each command in Terminus is defined by its own class which contains a function that is run when the command is run.
 The class name must end with `Command` and the file that contains the class must be named similarly (e.g. `HelloCommand` class within `HelloCommand.php`).

 <p class="instruction">Create a <code>src</code> directory within your plugin directory:</p>
 <div class="copy-snippet">